Australia has embarked on an ambitious plan to eradicate a devastating viral disease from its territory

 In 1924, the State governments of New South Wales and Queensland created the Bunchy Top Investigation Committee to conduct research on the disease.
 The scientists were set up with a laboratory, a glasshouse and experimental plots near the epicentre of the outbreak.
 By 1927, plant pathologist Charles Magee had demonstrated that the causal agent was a virus, that it was transmitted by the banana aphid and infected planting material, and that it damaged the phloem region of the vascular system.
 A remarkable feat considering how little was known about plant viruses at the time.
 The virus itself was not isolated until the late 1980s.

 Based on the results of his investigations, Magee put forward recommendations to prevent the introduction of the disease to BBTV-free areas and to rehabilitate infected areas.
-The basic tenets include registration of all banana plantations; establishment of quarantine zones; restrictions on the movement of planting material; regular inspection of banana plantations; prompt destruction of infected plants; replanting with BBTV-free planting material; and extension programmes to disseminate information about the disease and its control.
+The basic tenets include registration of all banana plantations; establishment of quarantine zones; restrictions on the movement of planting material; regular inspection of banana plantations; prompt destruction of infected mats (the rhizome and its attached suckers); replanting with BBTV-free planting material; and extension programmes to disseminate information about the disease and its control.

 Eradicating the virus in commercial plantations